tbs-hepp/lcdr/README.md

 # lcdr

-Custom EM-algorithm for latent class distributional regression
+R Code for reproducing results of the article

+**Latent class distributional regression for the estimation of smooth reference intervals from contaminated data sources**

+T.Hepp et al.